8hargav/nerdydaysofRTL/README.md

 Make: GNU make utility to maintain groups of programs.

-To install it go to the link: [make](https://gnuwin32.sourceforge.net/packages/make.htm)and download appropriate version.
+To install it go to the link: [make](https://gnuwin32.sourceforge.net/packages/make.htm) and download appropriate version.

 Run installer.